Skip to content

 tomatoes on cottage cheese toast

 From sandwiches to salads, tomatoes are a great addition to any meal.
-Not only do they add extra taste and texture, but they also are packed with inflammation-fighting qualities.
+Not only do they add extra taste and texture, but they’re also packed with inflammation-fighting qualities.

 According to a 2022 scientific review in Biology, eating more tomatoes is also associated with a lower risk of cardiovascular, neurodegenerative, and bowel diseases.